+Half year Half year

+Half year CER RER

+2006 2005 2005

-Half Year 2006 £m Half Year CER 2005 £m Change Half Year RER 2005 £m Change Funds under management (£bn) 38 40 (5%) 41 (7%) Total IFRS operating profit 4 16 (75%) 15 (73%)
+£m £m Change £m Change

+Funds under management (£bn) 38 40 (5)% 41 (7)%

+Total IFRS operating profit 4 16 (75)% 15 (73)%

-PPM America is the North American institutional investment manager of Prudential.
+PPM America (PPMA) is the North American institutional investment manager of Prudential.
 PPMA's IFRS operating profits of £4 million are down from £16 million in the prior year.
 The decrease is primarily due to an £8 million reduction in investment related income primarily due to a one-off revaluation in 2005 of an investment vehicle managed by PPMA, and an increase in long-term incentive plan expense in 2006.

-PPMA, which specialises in public and private fixed income and equity, and real estate securities, and, through its affiliate PPM Finance, Inc., commercial mortgage lending, had funds under management of \$70 billion at half year 2006 (including PPM Finance) down from \$73 billion in the prior year, of which 69 per cent relates primarily to JNL policyholder assets, 29 per cent to funds managed on behalf of other Prudential UK and Asian affiliates, and 2 per cent to funds managed for external clients, including CDOs and similar products.
+PPMA, which specialises in public and private fixed income and equity, and real estate securities, and, through its affiliate PPM Finance, Inc., commercial mortgage lending, had funds under management of US\$70 billion at half year 2006 (including PPM Finance) down from US\$73 billion in the prior year, of which 69 per cent relates primarily to JNL policyholder assets, 29 per cent to funds managed on behalf of other Prudential UK and Asian affiliates, and two per cent to funds managed for external clients, including CDOs and similar products.